EvilSupahFly/QNAP-Qfinder-Fix/README.md

 ```

 QNAP requires - at minimum - libc 2.27, QT 5.6 (probably - it's not documented specifically though), and Ubuntu 18.04 (or something derrived from it), so I'm consdiering adding a `glibc` check and bump the OS version check down to be a fail-safe check if `libc` can't be determined.

+If you encounter any issues either with the install, or after, when running the app, try running this diagnostic script ([diagnostics.sh](https://github.com/EvilSupahFly/QNAP-Qfinder-Fix/releases/download/7.12.3.0527/diagnostics.sh)) and posting both the original error, and the output of this script, in a ticket.